wxWidgets/wxPyWeb/posts/news/2017-07-18-new-wxpython-website.md

 .. type: text
 -->

-> "The 90s called, they want their website back..."
+> "The 2000s called, they want their website back..."

 Not any more!
-I finally gave the old clunky site back to the 90s and have implemented a brand new site using the awesome static site generator [Nikola](https://getnikola.com/).
+I finally gave the old clunky site back to the dinosaurs and have implemented a brand new site, which you are gazing at now, using the awesome static site generator [Nikola](https://getnikola.com/).
 The new site combines most of what was on the old site, plus a [news feed](/news/) (you're reading a news post right now) and I also resurrected my old [wxForty-Two blog](/blog/) from the wordpress graveyard and added it here too.
+Being a static site I no longer have to worry about the perpetual stream of wordpress security issues.

 <!-- TEASER_END -->